rovinski/rovinski.github.io/_projects/default.md

 ![Typeface](../assets/img/default-1.jpg){:.lead}

 It features everything that's hot right now:
-* Aerial shot of a beach that looks like a gradient when you squint your eyes (take that Apple)
+* Aerial shot of a beach
-* Too bold a font for headings (take that new Twitter)
+* A heading font that's way too bold
-* ...with slab serifs (take that new Mozilla)
+* ...with slab serifs
-* An accent color that doubles as the coat of a 1957 Chevrolet (almost)
+* A theme color that's also the coat of a 1957 Chevy (almost)

 ![1957 Chevy](https://upload.wikimedia.org/wikipedia/commons/b/b1/57_Chevy_210.jpg)